-When examined microscopically, a very few monads and bacteria were found in the first few drops of the fluid, which had been poured out before the whole was shaken.
+When examined microscopically, a very few monads and bac-teria were found in the first few drops of the fluid, which had been poured out before the whole was shaken.
 The remainder was then poured into a conical glass, and after having been allowed to stand for a time, the supernatant fluid was removed, and the last few drops containing the sediment were examined.
-In this were seen many bacteroid particles (a) and monads of different sizes, whiliting the translate of the second reaching the second reac exhibiting the most active movements, as well as some irregularshaped particles, also active.
+In this were seen many bacteroid particles (a) and monads of different sizes, while the meta-time examined are come irregular. exhibiting the most active movements, as well as some irregularshaped particles, also active.
 Many of the mere monad-like snaped particles, also active.
-Many of the mere monad-like particles had the appearance of being very small Torrula globules (b), and one cell of this kind was seen $\tau s^{\dagger}\sigma \sigma''$ in diameter, and containing a nuclear particle in its interior.
+Many of the mere monad-like particles had the appearance of being very small Torula globules (δ) , and one cell of this kind was seen $\tau{5}\sigma{0}$ " in diameter, and containing a nuclear particle in its interior.
 Many groups made up of three ovoid particles (c) were also seen, and also a dumb-bell-like body, all exhibiting slow movements.
-There were, moreover, motionless protoplasmic-looking masses-some cuboidal or more or less spherical and hollow, and others altogether irregular in shape, though appearing like masses of formless protoplasm; also peculiar branched fibres with knob-like swellings at the termination of the branchlets, and lastly a small mass made up of a spirally-twisted fibre, similar to that (represented in Fig. 13) which was found more abundantly in subsequent experiments where tartrate of ammonia and phosphate of soda were employed.
+There were, moreover, motionless protoplasmic-looking masses-some cuboidal or more or less spherical and hollow, and others altogether irre-gular in shape, though appearing like masses of formless proto-plasm; also peculiar branched fibres with knob-like swellings at the termination of the branchlets, and lastly a small mass made up of a spirally-twisted fibre, similar to that (represented in Fig. 13) which was found more abundantly in subsequent experiments where tartrate of ammonia and phosphate of soda were employed.

-Fig. 9 -Organisms met with in Experiment 9.
+FIG. 9 -Organisms met with in Experiment 9.

-Experiment 10.-A flask containing a solution to of acetate of ammonia and phosphate of soda, in vacuo, which had been hermetically sealed forty-two days previously, after the fluid had been boiled for 20 minutes, was opened on March 10, 1870.
+Experiment 10.- A flask containing a solution of acetate of ammonia and phosphate of soda, in vacuo, which had been hermetically sealed forty-two days previously, after the fluid had been boiled for 20 minutes, was opened on March 10, 1870.

-The solution during this time had shown no signs of deposit, turbidity, or pellicle, and on microscopical examination of the fluid, no organisms of any kind were discovered.
+The solution during this time had shown no signs of deposit, turbidity, or pellicle, and on microscopical examination of the fluid, no organisms of a 1y kind were discovered.

-Experiment 11.-A flask containing a solution; of oxalate of ammonia and phosphate of soda, in vacuo, which had been hermetically sealed sixty-one days previously, after the fluid had been boiled for 20 minutes, was opened on March 27, 1870.
+Experiment II.-A flask containing a solution[‡] of oxalate of ammonia and phosphate of soda, in vacuo, which had been hermetically sealed sixty-one days previously, after the fluid had been boiled for 20 minutes, was opened on March 27, 1870.
 Its reaction was then found to be slightly acid.

-The solution itself continued clear throughout, and presented no scum on its surface; but, after a time, a very small amount of deposit made its appearance at the bottom of the flask, and latterly this had appeared as a small, irregular, and opaque whitish aggregation, with branch-like ramifications.
+The solution itself continued clear throughout, and presented no scum on its surface ; but, after a time, a very small amount of deposit made its appearance at the bottom of the flask, and latterly this had appeared as a small, irregular, and opaque whitish aggre-gation, with branch-like ramifications.
 It was very friable and easily broke up into a white granular material.
-Almost immediately after the neck of the flask had been broken, small acicular crystals appeared in abundance on and in the solution, varying from about 1 to 1 line in length.
+Almost immediately after the neck of the flask had been broken, small acicular crystals appeared in abundance on and in the solution, varying from about 1 to I line in length.§

-Fig. 10.-Fungus-spores found in Solution of Oxalate of Ammonia.
+FIG. 10 .- Fungus-spores found in Solution of Oxalate of Ammonia.